 Computer Science Principles is a yearlong course specifically designed for students with no prior programming experience.
 This course will touch upon a variety of topics within the field of Computer Science.
 We will begin with an overview of the course topics as well as a brief history of software development, including the development of applications for mobile devices.
 We will cover basic object-oriented programming, terminology and concepts such as objects, classes, and inheritance.
 The goal of Computer Science Principles is to develop in students the analytical and problem solving skills needed in today's workforce and to direct students on a career path to help them become qualified to meet the ever increasing labor market in technology.
+Meets UC/CSU "g" requirement.

-Recommended Prerequisite: Computer Literacy Recommended Open to 11th and 12th grades; 10th grade with instructor approval Dual enrollment with Shasta College
+Prerequisites: Math 1 Recommended Prerequisite: Computer Literacy Recommended Open to 11th and 12th grades; 10th grade with instructor approval Dual enrollment with Shasta College